 If you are charged with a probation violation in Colorado, you must understand your legal rights to avoid additional consequences.

 Your legal rights include:

 - The right to receive a written notice of the violations you’re being charged with

 - The right to a fair trial in court

 - The right to present evidence to support your case

 A probation violation of any kind is a very serious matter.
-If you find yourself accused of violating the terms of your probation, the best thing you can do is contact a qualified criminal defense attorney to examine your case and mitigate any potential consequences.
+If you find yourself accused of violating the terms of your probation, you could be facing financial penalties, counseling, or even jail time.
+The best thing you can do is contact a qualified criminal defense attorney to examine your case and mitigate any potential consequences.

-If you’re in need of a probation violation attorney, contact us for a free consultation.
+If you in need a probation violation attorney, contact the Law Offices of M. Colin Breese for a free consultation.
 We’re ready to fight for your case.